JornVernee/JornVernee.github.io/_posts/2024-01-19-methodhandle-primer.markdown

 ### Access checks

-The `invoke` method of a `j.l.r.Method` is `@CallerSensitive`, and will perform access checks when invoking it.
-A `MethodHandle` on the other hand, doesn't do any access checks when it is invoked.
+The `invoke` method of a `j.l.r.Method` performs access checks when it is invoked it.
+This is also hinted at by the `@CallerSensitive` annotation.
+This informative annotation indicates that this method will inspect its caller when it is invoked.
+In practice, the `invoke` method will do a short stack walk to find the class of the caller (though this stack walk may be optimized away by the JIT).
+The method then checks whether the caller has the needed access privileges to invoke the target method.

+A method handle on the other hand, doesn't do any access checks when it is invoked (and therefore doesn't need to be caller sensitive).
 Instead, the access checks are preformed when looking up the method handle.
-The access context is described by the lookup object instead.
 You'll note that the `MethodHandles::lookup` method is caller sensitive instead.
-Wherever you call `lookup`, that's the access context you capture.
+When calling `lookup`, the caller class is captured as the _lookup class_.
+This lookup class is then used when performing a method handle lookup to check that it has the needed access privileges to invoke the target method.
 This allows a client to do a single access check when the method handle is created, and after that get better performance by avoiding the access checks when invoking the method handle.

 💡This also means that, if you have the method handle object, you have the capability to invoke it.
 Thus, we say that a method handle is a 'capability'.
 Through sharing the method